bartbutenaers/node-red-contrib-process-resources/README.md

 1. It determines which child processes the main process has.
 2. It determines the cpu and memory usage of both the main process and all its child processes.

+### Limitation
+Currently I haven't found a way yet to determine the CPU usage per thread.
+As a result you cannot see how much CPU each worker thread is consuming.
+You can only see how much CPU the entire process consumes, i.e. the sum of the CPU usage of all its threads.

 ### Output message
 Simply inject a (random) input message, and as a result an output message will be send.
 The output message looks like this, in case of one single child process:

 ![output msg](https://user-images.githubusercontent.com/14224149/148134001-07cfd9e5-b0cb-4c59-9bb3-049cc2f1ef41.png)

-+ The *'main'* section contains information about the main process, i.e. the process where NodeJs and Node-RED are running.
++ The *'main'* section contains information about the main process, i.e. the process where Node-RED is running.
-+ The *'children'* section contains the same information for every child process.
++ The *'children'* section contains the information about every child process.
 + The *'cpuChildren'* contains the total CPU usage for all child processes together.
 + The *'memoryChildren'* contains the total memory usage for all child processes together.
 + The *'cpuTotal'* contains the total CPU usage for all processes together (i.e. both the main process and all of its child processes).